osmosis-labs/osmosis/x/poolmanager/README.md

    1. If the `adjustedMaxPriceImpact` was calculated to be `0` or negative it means that the `SpotPrice` is more expensive than the `ExternalPrice` and has already exceeded the possible `MaxPriceImpact`.
 We return a `sdk.ZeroInt()` input and output for the input and output coins indicating that no trade is viable.
 6. Then according to the pool type we attempt to find a viable trade, we must process each pool type differently as they return different results for different scenarios.
 The sections below explain the different pool types and how they each handle input.

 #### Balancer Pool Type Process

 The following is the example input/output when executing `CalcOutAmtGivenIn` on balancer pools:

 - If the input is greater than the total liquidity of the pool, the output will be the total liquidity of the target token.
 - If the input is an amount that is reasonably within the range of liquidity of the pool, the output will be a tolerable slippage amount based on pool data.
-- If the input is a small amount for which the pool cannot calculate a viable swap output e.g `1`, the output will be `1`, regardless of slippage.
+- If the input is a small amount for which the pool cannot calculate a viable swap output e.g `1`, the output will be a small value which can be either positive (greater or equal to 1) or zero, depending on the pool's weights.
+In the latter case an `ErrInvalidMathApprox` is returned.

-Here is the following process for the `estimateTradeBasedOnPriceImpactBalancerPool` function:
+Here is the following process for the `EstimateTradeBasedOnPriceImpactBalancerPool` function:

 1. The function initially calculates the output amount (`tokenOut`) using the input amount (`FromCoin`) without including a swap fee using the `CalcOutAmtGivenIn` function.

-   1. If `tokenOut` is zero, the function returns zero for both the input and output coin, signifying that trading a negligible amount yields no output.
-It is not likely that this pool type returns a zero but it is still catered for.
+   1. If `tokenOut` is zero or an `ErrInvalidMathApprox` is returned, the function returns zero for both the input and output coin, signifying that trading a negligible amount yields no output.

 2. The function calculates the current trade price (`currTradePrice`) using the initially estimated `tokenOut`.
 Following that, it calculates the deviation of this price from the spot price (`priceDeviation`).